priism-center/plotBart/cran-comments.md

 ## Resubmission
 This is a resubmission.
 I have addressed the problems:
+- Removed example for unexported function 'propensity_scores()'
+- Replaced \dontrun{} with \donttest{} for all examples that contain a 'bartCause::bartc()' call.
+These examples can take >5 seconds on many machines
 - In the DESCRIPTION file, single quoted 'bartCause' in the title and description fields
 - In the README, converted license URL to the full URL